rvntone/PUGXMultiUserBundle/README.markdown

 About
 -----

-PUGXMultiUserBundle is a [PUGX](https://github.com/rvntone/) initiative.
+PUGXMultiUserBundle is a [Rvntone](https://github.com/rvntone/) initiative.

+This Fork fix fos_user.entity_manager issue

 Reporting an issue or a feature request
 ---------------------------------------